Srekel/the-debuginator/README.md

 ## Can I help?

 Sure.
 This is my first public single-header C library.
 Any helpful comments appreciated.
-PRs are not welcome yet as it's still early in development.

 ## License